Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Spiritual heart vs logical mind(cyber.beast vs cybervators)

 Max wants to cooperate and have fun but needs to compete.
 He wants to eliminate the CNS championships so that everyone can compete including humans leaving just cyber.beast mining.
 He wants to encourage cooperation rather competeion amoung each other.
 He does this by helping other cybervators rather than fighting them hoping they will return the favor.
 He must learn that some times you have to fight for what you want rather than relying on others.
 He must stand by his ideas as he chanlanges the ideas and traditions of others testing each to see which rises above the other.
 Such as when he first trys to join ReNet and BluNet expecting they will change them to change for him instead of becoming the change you wantt to see in the world and inspiring others to follow you cooperate with and top compete with prexisting idea/networks.It is achive through resinlccey through adiversity and winning showing the values of your ideas.
 ReNet an blunet however both rejects him forcing him to start his own network serving as an alegory for standing by ones ideals
-Jax wants to compete to the point of oppression.
-He wants to brutaily kill max so that max wont die and so that no other cybervator will ever want atemp to join again
+Jax wants to compete to the point of exclusion.
+He wants to brutaily kill max so that max wont die and so that no other cybervator will ever want attempt to join again
-Spike wants compete to the level of winning by all means even if it means cheating and injuring opponents Bursun like Max wants to cooperate an is an example of taking cooperation to far to the state of tyranny. he shows a world with the absence of competetion
+Spike's envy leads him compete to the level of winning by all means even if it means cheating and injuring opponents Bursun like Max wants to cooperate an is an example of taking cooperation to far to the state of tyranny. he shows a world with the absence of competetion.
+His compasion leads him towards tyrany
+Minia hates competition to the point of self rightouness.
+Redstributing wealth to those she thinks deservse it most.
+She creates a sense of victimhood and resentment.
-Minia will only compete or cooperated when it serves her ends Kyshumu  Being at the top he sets the bar for what is possible for a cyber.fighter but helps people doing everything to the point of handcaping them.
+Kyshumu  Being at the top he sets the bar for what is possible for a cyber.fighter but helps people doing everything to the point of handcaping them.

 Everyone is a leader in their own right